-In his dirge-like, theatrical song Where Are They Now?
-(1973) The Kinks’ Ray Davies memorialized literary and cultural events that shook up Britain in the 50s and 60s but by the glam/prog/protest era seemed dated or forgotten.
+In his dirge-like, theatrical-style Where Are They Now?
+(1973) The Kinks’ Ray Davies memorialized literary and cultural events that shook up Britain in the 50s and 60s but by the glam era, and with Britain now in Europe, seemed dated or forgotten.

 In the song he writes (my ellipsis):